IBM/raft-fabric-sample/README.md

  **This code pattern uses only open-source technologies.
 There is no need for an IBM Cloud account or any paid services.**

-# Build and run a decentralized multi-node ordering service using raft consensus on Hyperledger Fabric
+# Build and run a decentralized multi-node ordering service using Raft consensus on Hyperledger Fabric

 This project demonstrates how to build and submit transactions to a five-node ordering service running on the (crash fault tolerant) Raft consensus protocol.
 This repo makes use of the Fabcar